 So for now, get comfortable, relax, and only press that button when you are sure you see the light spot.
 Don’t try to “ace” the test by looking around or pressing the button indiscriminately.
 Your results will be most consistent and most useful for the doctor if you follow the directions carefully.
 We promise to keep looking for a test that is easier on our patients, but for now you are stuck with “the clicky test.”

-Anna C. Momont, MD received her medical degree from the University of Wisconsin and completed an ophthalmology residency and glaucoma fellowship at the University of Michigan Kellogg Eye Center.
-She is currently in private practice in Seattle, Washington.
+Anna C. Momont, MD is a glaucoma specialist at the UW School of Medicine and Public Health, University of Wisconsin-Madison.
+She received her medical degree from the University of Wisconsin and completed an ophthalmology residency and glaucoma fellowship at the University of Michigan Kellogg Eye Center.